 La Sagrada Familia

-Your guide will be on hand to answer all your questions including where to go for lunch!
-In fact, he or she will take you to a recommended tapas bar or restaurant before parting ways leaving you to enjoy the afternoon exploring Barcelona at your own pace.
+Your guide will be on hand to answer all your questions, including where to go for lunch!
+In fact, he or she will take you to a recommended tapas bar or restaurant before parting ways, leaving you to enjoy the afternoon exploring Barcelona at your own pace.

-Day 9: Explore Barcelona
+Day 9: Explore Barcelona's Top Attractions

 Barceloneta Beach